 Another instrument popular in Celtic music is the Accordion which can come in all shapes in sizes.

-The most common that you might see in Celtic music is probably the Melodeon which doesn’t have piano keys like most types of accordions but instead has rows of buttons to play the notes.
+The most common that you might see in Celtic music is probably the Melodeon which doesn’t have piano keys like most accordions but instead has rows of buttons to play the notes.

 Despite the differences in how they’re played, in between the two sides of all accordion are the bellows.